runlikeforrestgump/emacs/README.md

 The major mode is chosen for you automatically based on the contents of the buffer; for example, if Emacs sees that you are visiting a Java file, then Emacs will use the cc-mode major mode.
 If you'd like to use a different major mode, you can always switch it to whatever you want.

 If you have changed the major mode of a buffer, you can return to the major mode Emacs would have chosen automatically, by typing <code>M-x normal-mode</code>.

+# How Text is Displayed

+Most characters are printing characters; when they appear in a buffer, they are displayed literally on the screen.
+Printing characters include ASCII numbers, letters, and punctuation characters, as well as many non-ASCII characters.

+The newline character is displayed by starting a newline.

+The tab character is displayed as one big space that extends a certain number of columns (8 by default).

+The ASCII character set contains non-printing control characters.
+ASCII control characters whose codes are below U+0020 (octal 40, decimal 32) are displayed as a caret (^) followed by the non-control version of the character.
+The raw bytes width codes U+0080 (octal 200) through U+009F (octal 237) are displayed as a backslash followed by the octal value.

+Some non-ASCII characters have the same appearance as an ASCII space or hyphen (minus) character.
+Such characters can cause problems if they are entered into a buffer without your realisation, e.g., by yanking; for instance, source code compilers typically do not treat non-ASCII spaces as whitespace characters.
+To deal with this problem, Emacs displays such characters specially.

+On graphical displays, some characters may have no glyphs in any of the fonts available to Emacs.
+These glyphless characters are normally displayed as boxes containing the hexadecimal character code.
+Similarly, on text terminals, characters that cannot be displayed using the terminal encoding are normally displayed as question signs.

 # Reverting